Should You Install an Air Purifier?

 The simple answer is yes, yes you should.

 The air you regularly breathe is polluted with a wide variety of airborne contaminants, including mold, dust, pollen, dander, bacteria, and airborne viruses.
-These contaminants have the potential to harm you to varying degrees.
 Some are allergens and lung irritants (particularly to allergy and asthma sufferers).
-Some are more dangerous and potentially infectious, capable to making you seriously ill.
+Some are more dangerous and potentially infectious.
 Removing these contaminants from your home's air is vital to having good air quality for you and your family.
-Regardless of the type and size air conditioning system you have, it is a good idea to install an air purification system.
+Regardless of the type and size of the air conditioning system you have, it is a good idea to install an air purification system.

 Based on how the air conditioning system works and the fact that we live in south Florida—what feels like the Humidity Capital of the World sometimes—the air ducts throughout your home are breeding grounds for mold and other allergens.
 When you turn on the AC or heating system, a build-up of these toxins is blown into your home all at once and immediately decreases your indoor air quality.